mikrdgz/deployment-project/README.md

 * put your database url in the env file and config var

 # Deployment
-* Have an account with Heroku
+* Make sure to have an account with Heroku
 * Create an application with a unique name
 * Connect your github account to Heroku and link to your fork of this repo
 * Deploy your code to Heroku from github